-The Sixth Annual ARL Film Festival (for ARL libraries only)
+The Seventh Annual ARL Film Festival (for ARL member libraries only)

-The Association of Research Libraries (ARL) Member Engagement and Outreach Committee will host the sixth annual ARL Film Festival (the Arlies).
+A working group of the Association of Research Libraries (ARL) Member Engagement and Outreach Committee will host the seventh annual ARL Film Festival (a.k.a the Arlies).
 The film festival highlights and shares multimedia products developed by member institutions to increase knowledge and use of libraries, their spaces, services, collections, and expertise.
-We encourage submissions that reflect diversity of the student population.
-Submissions are limited to ARL member libraries and must be received no later than Friday, March 26, 2021.
+We also encourage submissions that reflect diversity of the student population.
+Submissions were limited to ARL member libraries.

-Please read the submission requirements and eligibility categories below.
-The requirements emphasize that films should be three minutes or less and produced in the past two years (2019 or later).
-All entries must be accompanied by the completed application form (below).
-If you have any questions not covered in this document, you may contact Sue Baughman at firstname.lastname@example.org.
+The submission requirements and eligibility categories are listed below.
+The requirements emphasize that films should be three minutes or less and produced in the past two years (1/1/2020 or later).

 - Films can be either scripted or improvisational, animated or not.